Hiroreco/enreco-archive/recap-data/chapter2/day4/edges/cecilia-iphania-c2d4.md

 <!-- title: One And Only -->

-Cecilia began her day with purpose in her heart and the Princess in her thoughts.
+Cecilia began her day with a purpose in her heart and the Princess in her thoughts.
 Once more, she sought an audience—captivated by Iphania’s radiance, elegance, and... her scent.

 [Sniffa sniffa](#embed:https://www.youtube.com/live/NGC0VaSUPnE?t=990s)